-According to the brand, it can hold up to 200 records.
+According to the company, it can hold up to 200 records.
 Note that this reasonably priced stand is made of metal with a black powder-coated finish.
 Though you'll have to put it together yourself, it comes with all the necessary tools and hardware and shouldn't take more than 20 minutes.

-Best All-in-One: Crosley Furniture Everett Media Console
+Crosley Furniture Everett Media Console

 According to Manzo, it's best to keep your vinyl albums near your record player.
 With this in mind, you might consider an all-in-one storage and music-playing solution, like this thoughtfully designed beauty from Crosley Furniture.